Ever wondered why you act out your dreams on some nights?

 A combination of these diagnostic tools enables sleep specialists to draw a comprehensive understanding of parasomnia.
 By identifying potential causes of this sleep disorder, a practitioner can finally formulate an appropriate treatment plan.

 How is Parasomnia treated?
-Can parasomnia be cured?
+Can parasomnia be cured completely?

 Well, the treatment of parasomnia involves a comprehensive approach.
 It starts with identification and management of underlying sleep problems, addressing associated health issues, and reviewing medications that may trigger parasomnia.